conan-io/conan-io.github.io/_posts/2021-07-09-New-conan-release-1-38.markdown

         self.output.info(f"{', '.join([dep.ref.name for dep in libwebsockets.dependencies.values()])}")
 ```

-As you can see we access can get information about the conan reference, settings and even the
+As you can see we access can get information about the Conan reference, settings, and even the
 information about the dependencies of a specific dependency.
 Please, note that this information is
-**read only** and that it can only be used in methods called after the full dependency graph has been
+**read-only** and that it can only be used in methods called after the full dependency graph has been
 computed.
 For more details about this, please [check the
 documentation](https://docs.conan.io/en/latest/reference/conanfile/dependencies.html#dependencies-interface).

-This new model will also allow to iterate dependencies of a recipe in a dict-like fashion, the key of
+This new model will also allow iterating the dependencies of a recipe in a dict-like fashion, the key of
 that dictionary will contain the specifiers of the relation between the current recipe and the
 dependency.
 At the moment it can tell us if the dependency is a direct requirement (through the
 `.direct` property) or if it's a *build_require* (returned by the `.build` property).
 Based on these
 values there are some helper properties to iterate all the dependencies and filter the ones we want.
-For example if you want to list all the direct requirements for the dependency you could call to
+For example, if you want to list all the direct requirements for the dependency you could call to
 `self.dependencies.host` and get all direct and transitive requirements that are not *build_require*.

 ```python